porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/sketch-plugins.md

 ## Sketch Palettes
 [GitHub - andrewfiorillo/sketch-palettes](https://github.com/andrewfiorillo/sketch-palettes)
 A Sketch plugin for exporting and importing fill presets.
-It supports colours, gradients and pattern fills.
+It supports colors, gradients and pattern fills.
 → Useful for importing the porsche-ui-kit.sketchpalette!

 ## ImageOptim